 The Florida Vocational Rehabilitation Commission provides services for disabled individuals with physical, learning, or emotional impairments.
-Application for services must be made through a representative of the commission.
-Students interested in applying for services should write or call the office in their home community or: Vocational Rehabilitation, 2944 Penn Avenue, Suite B, Marianna, Florida 32448-0000.
-Telephone: (850) 482-9600.
+Application for services must be made through a representative of the

 GRADUATE FINANCIAL AID

 Graduate students at The Baptist College of Florida are eligible for federal unsubsidized student loans.
 All financial aid forms, information and FAFSA link are available on the college website: www.baptistcollege.edu/financialaid.
 Paper applications for loans are available upon request.